DostoevskyOnLinux/texrs/README.md

 ## FEATURES

 - [x] Generate a LaTeX project structure from the command line.
+- [ ] Feature a nice CLI menu that shows options.
+(In progress with terminal-menu-rs...)
 - [x] Implement a 'paper' template.
 - [x] Implement a 'letter' template.
 - [ ] Implement a multi-chapter book template.